- Allergic Living - http://allergicliving.com -

 This article applies to reading labels in the United States.
 For the Canadian version, click here .

 When you or someone in your family has food allergies, the most important thing you can do to avoid an allergic reaction is to avoid the food.
-Sounds simple enough, but with all the confusing ingredients on packaged goods labels, how do you know that can of soup or box of cereal at the grocery store doesn’t have wheat in it, or perhaps milk?
+Sounds simple enough, but with all the confusing ingredients on packaged goods labels, how do you know that can of soup or box of cereal at the grocery store doesn’t have nuts in it, or perhaps milk?

 The good news is, in the United States there are regulations that are meant to make reading food labels simpler for people with allergies.
 But there are exceptions, and so it’s important to know what is covered by the labeling rules, and what isn’t.